 Section 4.
 Safety Shoes.
-Safety toe shoes meeting OSHA standards shall be worn by employees within the following departments as a condition of employment:
+Safety toe shoes meeting the requirements and specifications in American National Standard for Personnel Protection-Protective Footwear (ANSI Z41-1983) shall be worn by employees within the following departments as a condition of employment:

 Department of Streets and Roads Sanitary Landfill Shade Tree